aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 * [Docker](https://docs.docker.com/engine/install/) installed and running on your machine
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured with appropriate [AWS profile](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html)

-## AWS resources required

 The Terraform code in this example only manages the Managed Service for Apache Flink application.

-Additional resources are required, in the same AWS account and region where you are going to deploy the application.
+Additional resources are required, in the same account and region where you are going to deploy the application.

 These resources must be manually created:
-1. A Kinesis Data Stream, named `ExampleOutputStream`.
-Capacity mode = Provisioned, Provisioned Shards = 1, or more.
-2. An S3 bucket, where the application JAR will be uploaded.
+* Kinesis data stream
+  * Data stream name: `ExampleOutputStream`
+  * Capacity mode: `Provisioned`
+  * Number of provisioned shards: 1 or more
+* S3 bucket
+  * Stores the application JAR.
 For simplicity, the same bucket is used to store the Terraform remote state.
 It is recommended to [enable Bucket Versioning](https://developer.hashicorp.com/terraform/language/backend/s3) on the S3 bucket to allow for state recovery.
+* DynamoDB table
-3. A DynamoDB Table used by Terraform for locking.
-Must have a key called `LockID`.
+  * Used by Terraform for locking.
+The primary key must be called `LockID`.

-Do not forget to edit the Terraform state backend configuration as described [later](#4-terraform-state-backend) with the name of the bucket.
+Do not forget to edit the Terraform state backend configuration as described [later](#4-terraform-state-backend) with the bucket name and table name.

 ## Environment variables